 Figure 17.
-Zoomed map showing pharmacies in the north of the town and the location of the Integrated Urgent Care Facility
+Zoomed map showing pharmacies in the north of the town and the location of the Integrated Urgent Care Facility.
+The green pins on both maps show pharmacies open 100 hours per week.

 Figure 18.
 Zoomed map showing pharmacies in the south the town